GTorrandella/PDI-TweetMaster/README.md

 Now add a the next cron job.
 (To add a cron job, use **crontab -e**):
 >*/5 * * * * PYTHONPATH {path to scheduler.py}/scheduler.py

+# Optional: Setting up the Swagger tool

+There is a Swagger documentation for TweetMaster.
+It's comes bundled with the app.
+To use it, open /API_DOC/README.md and follow the steps.